Aaron Valero: Main achievements

+Valero invented an electronic device capable of recording arterial pulsations and the mechanical events of the heart without actually making contact with the chest wall.
+This device was first described in the American Journal of Cardiology, 19 February 1967, Vol. 19, pp. 224–230 and in subsequent publications (list below).

 Biography

-Aaron Valero was born in Jerusalem to a distinguished Sephardi family which had settled in Palestine in the early 19th century and on his mother's side, in the late 15th century.
-His father, Chaim Aharon Valero, was a prominent Jerusalem banker.
+Aaron Valero was born in Jerusalem to a distinguished Sephardic family which had settled in Palestine in the early 19th century.
+His grandfather, Chaim Aharon Valero, was a prominent Jerusalem banker.
 Valero's great-grandfather, Jacob Valero, established the first bank in Palestine.
-Jacob Saul Elyashar, the father of Valero's great-great-grandmother, had become Chief Rabbi of Palestine in 1893.
+Yaakov Shaul Elyashar, the father of Valero's great-great-grandmother, had become Chief Rabbi of the Land of Israel (Palestine) in 1893.